kariannemah/tldr/README.md

 We are a book club.
 We try to take the long view.
 Join us!

 Our first book is _Capital in the Twenty-First Century_ by Thomas Piketty.
 To whet your appetite, here's a [discussion of the book](http://www.economist.com/blogs/freeexchange/2014/02/book-clubs#comments) on The Economist's Free Exchange blog.
 A [review by James K. Galbraith](http://www.dissentmagazine.org/article/kapital-for-the-twenty-first-century) in Dissent.
 [Doug Henwood's take](http://www.bookforum.com/inprint/021_01/12987) in Bookforum.
 [A roundtable](http://prospect.org/article/piketty%E2%80%99s-triumph) at The American Prospect.
+[Krugman in NYRB.](http://www.nybooks.com/articles/archives/2014/may/08/thomas-piketty-new-gilded-age/)

 Schedule
 -----------